 Welcome to our website which specialises in French Faience, British Studio Pottery, and in Art Pottery, both British and French .

-Our collection of French Faience mainly focuses on Quimper, Desvres, Malicorne, Faience de l'Est, Faience Fine, Rubelles, Nevers and Epinal, but we also have items from many other French Faienceries.
+Our collection of French Faience mainly focuses on Quimper, Desvres, Malicorne, and Faience de l'Est.

-Our British Studio Pottery collection contains the work of a wide range of 20th.Century British Studio Potters, from Reginald Wells through David Leach to Jim Malone.
+Our British Studio Pottery collection contains the work of a wide range of 20th.Century British Studio Potters, from David Leach to Jim Malone and Phil Rogers.

 The French Art Pottery that we are selling includes: Denbac, Greber, Pierrefonds, Metenier, Les Yvelines and Rambervillers.

-The British Art Pottery items are mainly drawn from the smaller regional potteries in the South and South-West of England, such as Upchurch, Dicker, Rye, Saunders IOW, South & North Devon Ware, although other potteries such as Royal Doulton, Royal Lancastrian, Poole and Honiton are also included.
+The British Art Pottery items are mainly drawn from the smaller regional potteries in the South and South-West of England, such as Upchurch, Dicker, and Saunders IOW.

-Another new section covering further items, such as pottery other than British or French, wooden items, books and pictures, that do not fit into the above categories, will shortly be added.
+Another section covering further items, such as other pottery , wooden items, books and pictures, will shortly be added.

 Please contact us for further information about these or other potteries not at present represented on our website.
 We regret we do not give valuations.